jbirby/COSPAS-SARSAT-Second-Generation-Beacon-Codec/README.md

 ## Disclaimer

 This codec is provided for research, education, test-signal generation, and receiver-development use.
-Never encode beacons with real-world beacon identifiers (registered TACs, real MMSIs, assigned ICAO addresses, actual aircraft tails) unless you are authorized to do so.
 Never transmit the generated signals on 406 MHz.

 ## License